zhouchw5/Python_excel.github.io/README.md

 In the edition (I), we have imagined a black box containing all levels of semi-products to compress the 'medium' between parent items and son items.
 The black box is the simplified introduction in positive-direction with the forecast information of parent items (planning objects) to son items (raw materials).
 As we have mentioned in _Working Network_, besides the activation in positive-direction from the forecast data of parent items, We also need a reversed process from the supply information of son items to develop the implementing plan of Quotation Items, which is a sophisticated procedure considering the supply of materials and the manufacturing progress of all levels of semi-products.
 Again for simplicity in this letter, we should imagine a white box compressing all this complexity into a basic model using the Cannikin Law.

 **_Allocations Management_**
+As we have mentioned above, we would utilise the